Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |1st|1 Action|30 Feet|V,S|Instantanious|Necrotic|Constitution|

 You drain out the life essence of a creature you can see within range.
 The target must succeed a constitiution saving thorw or suffer 3d8 necrotic damage, halved on a success.
-If they fail the saving throw you heal 1d8 hit points, if they succeed you suffer 1d8 nonmigatable damage.
+If they fail the saving throw you heal equal to half the damage you rolled, if they succeed you suffer half the damage you rolled.

 **At Higher Levels.** When cast with a spell slot of 2nd level or higher the damage increases by 1d8.